6 Fun Social Media Projects for the Online Classroom:

 The brick-by-brick discussion is bound to excite students.
 Here’s how it works: After each class, students are required to post an idea, insight or question they have about the course content to Yammer.
 Then, another student responds with a meaningful comment.
 Every student in the class must post a comment at least once, and bonus points can be given to students who post meaningful comments more than once.
 This encourages classroom community and enables students to reflect on what they’re learning each day.

-4. The Hashtag Activism Challenge
+4. The Hashtag Activism Challenge for the Online Classroom

 To encourage students to learn about social justice, teachers can ask them to use social media to promote a particular cause.
 This project-based learning activity engages students in real world activism, while at the same time, strengthens their digital communication skills.
 Students with the most success on social media (followers, like, retweets) can receive some sort of prize at the end of the school year.